 16. Goldman Sachs & Co.

-Another US institution that’s a global leader in financial services, Vault ranks Goldman Sachs & Co. as the most prestigious bank to work for.
+Another US institution that’s a global leader in financial services, Vault's ranking finds Goldman Sachs & Co. to be the most prestigious bank to work for after awarding the firm the same accolade in 2024.

 Goldman works with clients ranging from individuals to governments and is a leader in investment banking, securities, and investment management services.
-The firm has been one of the key sources of culture-related controversy in recent years.
+Though, the firm has been one of the key sources of culture-related controversy in recent years.

 While company prestige contributes to it being one of the top banks to work for, survey respondents highlight that Goldman offers significant training to interns and junior staff, as well as very competitive compensation packages.